 Provide interactive search, review, and comparison abilities including across entities

-Producing integrated/financial reports with correct, validated content for a target taxonomy in the desired presentation style that is paginated and cross referenced, and now also in iXBRL can become incredibly complicated.
+Producing integrated/financial reports with correct, validated content for a target taxonomy in the desired presentation style that is paginated and cross referenced, and now also in iXBRL, can become incredibly complicated.

-The charts of accounts and formats which specify the output report structure, content, and style quickly become larger and more complicated that the program itself, and consequently consume ever increasing resources, both from the supplying software house and the end user if they have done any customisation.
+The charts of accounts and formats which specify the output report structure, content, and style quickly become larger and more complicated than the program itself.
+They consequently consume ever increasing resources, both from the supplying software house and the end user if they have done any customisation.

 Braiins keeps this potential mess more under control than ever before thanks to SIM building in power and taxonomy knowledge (control) at the lowest levels, so that the high level reporting via SIR can be simpler, more intuitive, and less prone to error with regulatory change.